audichuang/ms-springboot-vanilla/README.md

 However, quality standards mandate that passwords should be securely stored in a vault, such as HashiCorp Vault, for enhanced security.

-## What the Template Provides out of the box

-### Template Features

-1. Security Auth/Authorization using AOP and Filters
-2. Exception Handling with Exception Framework using AOP ( ..microservice.adapters.aop)
-3. Log Management using AOP (json and text formats) using Logback  (...adapters.filters)
-4. Standardized REST Responses (...domain.models.StandardResponse)
-5. Security using JWT Tokens / KeyCloak Auth (...microservice.adapters.security, ...microservice.security)
-6. Encrypting Sensitive Data using Encryption Algorithms (...microservice.security)
-7. JPA configurations for H2 and PostgreSQL (...server.config)
-8. Observability Using Micrometer, Prometheus and Open Telemetry.
-9. Database Password Encryption using Jasypt.
-Checkout the shell programs encrypt and decrypt.
-10. Digital Signatures using Standard Java Cryptography.
-11. Open API based Swagger Docs (...microservice.adapters.controllers)

 ### Microservice Package Structure